Arizona Lifestyle and Neighborhood Guide

 • Sunnyslope with hillside living, mid century homes, local art, and direct trail access

-• Sheaborhood with walkable pockets, small boutiques, cozy restaurants, and quick access to the 51
+• North Phoenix Corridor Neighborhood Guide: Sheaborhood, Moon Valley golf course, walkable pockets, small boutiques, cozy restaurants, and quick access to the 51

 • Scottsdale with golf communities, desert preserves, luxury amenities, and walkable districts